Welcome to the European Database of Asylum Law (EDAL)

 The database covers the following 17 EU Member States: Austria; Belgium; the Czech Republic; Finland; France; Germany; Greece; Hungary; Ireland; Italy; the Netherlands; Poland; Slovenia; Slovakia; Spain; Sweden; the United Kingdom.

-If you are interested in contributing an article on a relevant subject to the EDAL blog or would like to inform us about an important national judgment, please kindly send an email to Julia Zelvenska (email@example.com).
+If you are interested in contributing an article on a relevant subject to the EDAL blog or would like to inform us about an important national judgment, please kindly send an email to Amanda Taylor (email@example.com) or Julia Zelvenska (firstname.lastname@example.org).